elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

  * Apply Cobertura plugin in Gradle or Maven build script

-     - Update your project’s Maven POM file to include Cobertura plugin and then run `mvn cobertura:cobertura`
+     - Update your project's Maven POM file to include Cobertura plugin and then run `mvn cobertura:cobertura`

      - Update build.gradle file to apply Cobertura plugin and then run `gradle cobertura` task